whafeez/laradocker/readme.md

     This will download/build all the required images and start the stack containers.
 It usually takes a bit of time, so grab a cup of coffee.

-4. After the whole stack is up, enter the app container and install the framework of your choice:
+4. After the whole stack is up, enter the app container and run the commands of your choices:

     **Laravel**